Tuberous Sclerosis Complex

 Kidney:

 Kidney lesions occur in over half of all children at the time of initial evaluation.
 Benign renal lesions, called angiomyolipomas, account for 75% of abnormalities, are made up of vascular tissue, smooth muscle, and fat.
 They usually grow very slowly and may not be problematic until young adulthood.
 Renal cysts are also common in TSC.
 Larger or numerous angiomyolipoma or cysts can reduce renal function or increase the risk for hypertension.
-Larger angiomyolipoma increase the likelihood of renal aneurysms that may cause bleeding or pain that if undiagnosed or untreated can be life-threatening.
+Larger angiomyolipoma increases the likelihood of renal aneurysms that may cause bleeding or pain that if undiagnosed or untreated can be life-threatening.

 Diagnosis